-Sushi is Japan's most internationally celebrated cuisine.
+Sushi is Japanese cuisine that is celebrated internationally.
 It evolved from humble street food in the 1800s and can now be found everywhere from convenience stores to the most prestigious restaurants.
 Sushi-making classes are easy to find, particularly near fish markets.
 These classes offer great insight into Japanese culture and add a new skill to your cooking repertoire.

 A tradition you can wear

 Kimono used to be the everyday dress for women across the country, but today it's often only worn for special occasions, like weddings or funerals.
 Yukata are slightly lighter, and both men and women wear them.
 You'll see them worn during summer festivals as casual wear.
 Kimono and yukata are both possible to rent.
 Wear one around the town or city for a few hours and get a sense for Japan's traditional sartorial style.

 The latest information may differ, so please check the official website.

 * The information on this page may be subject to change due to COVID-19.